AndyTheFactory/newspaper4k/docs/user_guide/advanced.rst

-**Downloading articles one at a time is slow.** But spamming a single news source like cnn.com with tons of threads or with ASYNC-IO will cause rate limiting and also doing that is very mean.
+**Downloading articles one at a time is slow.** But spamming a single news source like cnn.com with tons of threads or with ASYNC-IO will cause rate limiting and also doing that can lead to your ip to be blocked by the site.

 We solve this problem by allocating 1-2 threads per news source to both greatly speed up the download time while being respectful.